droiddevgeeks/droiddevgeeks.github.io/README.md

 # droiddevgeeks.github.io
-This is my page.
+This is my potfolio.
-It show my information.
 My Professional links and sites.
+Used Jekyll Static website generator